How to Make a Vision Board for Manifestation in 5 Simple Steps

-However, your vision board is a very powerful tool, and you can (and should) also consciously use it for visualization exercises as often as possible.
+However, your vision board is a very powerful manifestation tool, and you can (and should) also consciously use it for visualization exercises as often as possible.

-Your vision board will help you to re-focus on your goals and of course be grateful for the things you have already achieved.
+Your vision board will help you to re-focus on your goals and, of course, be grateful for the things you have already achieved.

 Another way to actively integrate your vision board into the visualization process is a regular “vision-board-session.”
-Schedule this session daily, for example as an integral part of your morning routine.
+Schedule this session daily, for example, as an integral part of your morning routine.

 It’s best to sit directly in front of the board or use the trick with the photo.
 Look at your board, part by part, and close your eyes for about a minute.

-After each picture or group of images.
-Imagine this goal.
+After each picture or group of images, imagine this goal.
 Watch it like a movie, as if you were sitting in the cinema and your ideal life is shown on the screen.

 Then try to go into that movie, into yourself in the situation where you live your ideal life.

 How do you feel?
 What do you see and hear?
 What do you smell?
 What can you taste?
-Be happy about the situation, live it as if it were (already) real.
+Be happy about the situation, and live it as if it were (already) real.

-When you do this process on a regular basis, you will soon realize that you are getting closer to your goal, you will get exactly the input you need to achieve it.
+When you do this process on a regular basis, you will soon realize that you are getting closer to your goal, and you will get exactly the input you need to achieve it.

-If you like, just get creative with your vision board, the more fun you have, the better it is.
+If you like, just get creative with your vision board; the more fun you have, the better it is.

 Goals and wishes can change, or the priorities may change.
-Or you have simply achieved everything you have stuck on the board?
+Or have you simply achieved everything you have stuck on the board?

 If you like to stay flexible, you can make a vision board where the pictures are just pinned on it.
 Personally, I prefer to work with a board for a few months at a time.
 When I feel like it’s time for a new board, the old one comes into my archive.

-You should design, redesign and work with your vision board to make it an integral part of your life.
-I mean how much will you enjoy being able to design your life exactly the way you want?
+You should design, redesign, and work with your vision board to make it an integral part of your life.
+I mean, how much will you enjoy being able to design your life exactly the way you want?

 I guess the answer will be: a lot.